The Benefits of Graph Computing

 - Unipop - OLTP Elasticsearch and JDBC backed graph.

 - gremlin-python (python/variant) - Gremlin hosted in Python for use with any Python-based VM.

 - gremlin-py (python/variant) - Write pure Python Gremlin that can be sent to Gremlin Server.

-- gremlin-scala (scala/variant) - A Scala language wrapper for TinkerPop3.
+- gremlin-scala (scala/variant) - A Scala-based Gremlin language variant for TinkerPop3.

 - gremlin-template-string (js/variant) - A Gremlin language builder.

 - ipython-gremlin (python/variant) - Gremlin in IPython and Jupyter.

 - ogre (clojure/variant) - A Clojure language wrapper for TinkerPop3.